AI/ ai · data-centers · infrastructure · central-asia

-Kazakhstan signed a set of accords with Firebird, a US startup backed by Nvidia, to build AI data centres that could pull in as much as $10 billion in investment.
+Kazakhstan has signed a set of accords with Firebird, a Nvidia-backed US startup, to build AI data centers that could attract up to $10bn in investment.

 TR